 - Only 44% of people between the ages of 44 to 59 feel their retirement savings are on track.

 In other words, planning for retirement is very important.
-With interest rates plummeting during the pandemic, I’ve made the argument we should correspondingly lower our safe withdrawal rate in retirement, accumulate a larger net worth, or both.
+With market volatility and interest rates rising, I've made the argument that we should correspondingly diversify investments, look at alternative income sources (like real estate), lower our safe withdrawal rate in retirement, and accumulate a larger net worth.

 A Look Inside NewRetirement's Retirement Planner

 Curious what the NewRetirement Planner looks like?
 Here's a glance at the signup process and a sample output.